Zeyu-Li/unity-user-guide/README.md

 First off note that you do not need to make all 3D asset body.
 There are many asset stores with free and paid models.
 Usually I will use tons of free assets from the asset package (or go to [asset store](https://assetstore.unity.com/3d)) and if I need something custom, I model it with Blender.
 I recommend learning a 3D software before going into Unity 3D because it can be translated almost directly to Unity with light sources, objects, texture maps, etc. (my recommendation is [Blender Guru](https://www.youtube.com/user/AndrewPPrice)).

-To import 3D models/bodies, you will have to import it as a fbx file (make sure you export only the things you have selected (the model) and not everything including the camera, lights, etc.)
+To import 3D models/bodies, you will have to import it as a fbx file (make sure you export only the things you have selected (the model) and not everything including the camera, lights, etc. or you can choose to not import the camera or lights in Unity)

 From there I have a model that can be dragged into the scene.
 Now you have the model with the materials and other properties included.